-Temporary Roofing Materials 4

-Benefits of Metal Roofing 6

-Different Types of Metal 9

-Product Classifications 14

-Profiles 17

-Other Things You Should Know About 21

-Further Information 26

 Temporary Roofing Materials

+Benefits of Metal Roofing

+Different Types of Metal

+Product Classifications

+Profiles

+Other Things You Should Know About

+Further Information

+TEMPORARY Roofing Materials

 Many of the most popular roofing materials today are chosen because of their price, not their longevity.
 These roofing alternatives, while initially attractive, quickly lose their appeal as they begin to deteriorate.
-Temporary roofs are, initially, less expensive than permanent roofing systems.
-But when you consider the cost of periodic re-roofing, loss of energy efficiency, and potential damage due to weather, the cost of temporary roofing becomes astronomical over the long haul.
-That is why many people are avoiding temporary roofing materials.
+Temporary roofs are initially less expensive than permanent roofing systems.
+But, when you consider the cost of periodic reroofing, loss of energy efficiency, and potential damage due to weather, the cost of temporary roofing becomes astronomical over the long haul.
+That is why many church leaders are avoiding temporary roofing materials.
 Let's look at the options though.